MicrosoftDocs/security/zero-trust/copilots/zero-trust-microsoft-copilot-for-security.md

 ### Include security tools in the scope of Conditional Access policies

 For now, there's not an easy way to configure Conditional Access for Copilot for Security.
-However, because on-behalf-of authentication is used to access data within security tools, be sure you have configured Conditional Access for these, including Microsoft Entra ID, Microsoft Intune, and other tools.
+However, because on-behalf-of authentication is used to access data within security tools, be sure you have configured Conditional Access for these tools, which can include Microsoft Entra ID and Microsoft Intune.

 ## Step 2.
 Apply least privilege to admin and SecOps user accounts